COP3530/edugator-content/cpp-review/classes/lesson.md

 # Destructors

-A **destructor** is a special member function that is called when an object goes out of scope (if allocated on the stack) or is explicitly deleted (if allocated on the heap).
+A **destructor** is another special member function.
 It is used to clean up resources that the object has acquired during its lifetime.
+It is automatically called under the following circumstances:
+- If the object is allocated on the stack, the destructor is called when the object goes out of scope.
+- If the object is allocated on the heap, the destructor is called when `delete` is called on the object.

 Like the constructor, it has no return type.
 It also does not take any arguments.
 ```cpp
 class Character {
     char* name;